 The Statutory Auditors perform a limited review of the half-year financial statements and an audit of the financial statements at 31 December.
-They carry out a review of the Group's procedures.
+They carry out a review of the Group's procedures b) Auditing by specialised external entities

 Any opinions and recommendations formulated by the Statutory Auditors when performing their task, as well as by external entities, are reviewed by the employees concerned and are included, if applicable, in the consideration of corrective action or measures to be established within the Group.